jpdery/moobile-core-doc/Source/Control/ButtonGroup.md

 ### addButton(button, [where]) {#addButton}

-Add the specified button at the `top` or `bottom` of this button group.
+Adds the specified button at the `top` or `bottom` of this button group.
 If `where` is unspecified, the button will be added at the bottom of this button group.

 #### Parameters: